 This poem continues my theme of December oranges, but also serves as a holiday warning: don't let this season try your patience and drive you to exhaustion!
 Remember, the smartest thing to do on the longest night of the year is sleep.
 If I can pluck the moon from the sky I may find it’s … Continue reading Don’t Eat the Moon

 Continuing my December theme, I give you my own personal ode to oranges. . .
 Oranges are loud.
 Oranges are splashy.
 They are not subtle.
 They are not shy.
 They may be as big as softballs, but they consider themselves to be miniature stars, small globes of fire, a reflection of the solar energy that … Continue reading Juicy

 On December 7th, 1941, my mother was at her friend Louise’s house.
 They were picking the first oranges of the season when Louise’s mother came out to the yard to tell them the news that the Japanese had bombed Pearl Harbor.
-Every year after, my mother commemorated the date by picking, and then eating, … Continue reading My Mother’s Orange Tree
+Every year after, my mother commemorated the date by picking, and then eating, the … Continue reading My Mother’s Orange Tree

 I hardly need to say this because we all know it, but hey, it’s been a weird couple of years.
 This November I am grateful for family members and friends who have accompanied me on this journey.
 But I also want to say I am so grateful for Writing, the actual activity, the practice of writing.
 Writing has … Continue reading November Musing

 Sending out prayers and affirmations for prosperity and healing for every individual, for every community, for every nation on our planet.
 May you know joy.
 Taking a break this week.
 Tune in next week for more flash fiction. . .
 Thanks for reading!